ClayMack/School_District_Analysis/README.md

 ![Updated School Summary](https://github.com/ClayMack/School_District_Analysis/blob/main/Resources/Screenshots/Updated%20School%20Summary.png "This is a screenshot image.")

 *    How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-    * the averages and percent passing drop lower
+    * the averages and percent passing scores drop lower

 #### How does replacing the ninth-grade scores affect the following: